-The CPO may cancel an RFP at any time if the CPO deems such action is in the best interest of the City.
-RFPs should not be cancelled unless a cancellation is clearly in the City's best interest - that is, where there is no longer a requirement for the goods or services, or where addenda to the RFP would be of such magnitude that a new RFP is desirable.
+The CPO may request to cancel an RFP at any time if the CPO deems such action is in the best interest of the City.
+RFPs should not be cancelled unless a cancellation is in the City's best interest - that is, where there is no longer a requirement for the goods or services, or where addenda to the RFP would be of such magnitude that a new RFP is desirable.
+Cancellations shall be approved by the Chief Administrative Officer (CAO) or designee.
 Prospective offerors shall be notified when an RFP has been cancelled.